posted on February 01, 2003 01:06

 NACADA Associate Director

 Cite this article using APA style as: Nutt, C. (2003, February).
 Student retention and persistence.
-Academic Advising Today, 26(1).
-Retrieved from [insert url here]
+Academic Advising Today, 26(1). [insert url here]